Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Geoprocessing/AnalyzeHotspots/readme.md

 ## How to use the sample

-Select a date range (between 1998-01-01 and 1998-05-31) from the dialog and tap on Analyze.
+Click 'Configure', then select a date range (between 1998-01-01 and 1998-05-31) before clicking 'Run analysis'.
 The results will be shown on the map upon successful completion of the `GeoprocessingJob`.

 ## How it works